fbpx

 Part of the Bank of England, the PRA regulate around 1,500 banks, building societies, insurers, credit unions and investment firms.

+Changes have been made to ensure that lenders only offer buy to let mortgages to landlords who can comfortably afford them.
 This means that in the future, you may need to provide your lender with additional information about your current income, outgoings, assets and liabilities when applying for a buy to let mortgage.

 So, whether you’re a first-time landlord looking to grow your portfolio, or you’re a seasoned buy to let investor, now’s the time to familiarise yourself with the new rules and regulations.